ellis882/NuBiQ-quiz-online-mp2/README.md

         1. As a Returning Visitor, I want to play a new fun quiz.

             1. Every week you can play a new quiz with different questions if you visit the website.
+            a.
+Known Bug is that because it is a fictional website made for studie purpose i will not change the questions every week.

         2. As a Returning Visitor, I want to stay connected through the social media links.

             1. When you click on the social media links you can visit the page of NuBiQ and stay connected with them.
+            a.
+Known bug is that the links to social media are not linked to NuBiQ because it is fictional.

 -    #### Frequent Users Goal

         1. As a Frequent User, I want to sign up to the Newsletter to stay updated with the current events of NuBiQ.

             1. Through the Newsletter that you receive in your email you stay updated about which quiz is coming for the next week.
-It is easy to subscribe with a name and email that is required to submit.
+It is easy to subscribe with a entering your email that is required to submit.
-            2. When you fill in your email and press on Subscribe than you will see a form were you can enter your name and email and submit to the Newsletter.

 -    #### Owners Goals

         1. As a Owner, I want to make an online quiz that visitors can play for fun.

             1. When visiting the website it is easy to navigate and see which subject the quiz is about and how many questions to answer.
-When you press the start button you can play the quiz and you will see the result right after.
+When you press the start button you can play the quiz and you will see the result right after with your username.
+In that way it becomes more personal and you could make a print screen and share it with friends.

         2. As a Owner, I want to provide an entertaining quiz for visitors to test their knowledge about Netflix.